ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Enforcement describes a state where the Organizational Domain and all subdomains below it are covered by a policy that is not "p=none".
-This means that the domain and its subdomains can only be used to send mail that is properly authenticated, and mail using the domain name that is unauthenticated will not reach the inbox of a mail receiver that validates DMARC and honors the published policy.
+This means that the domain and its subdomains can only be used to send mail that is properly authenticated, and unauthenticated mail using the domain name will not reach the inbox of a mail receiver that validates DMARC and honors the published policy.

 ### Identifier Alignment {#identifier-alignment}